manaswinidas/xtendsearch-server/README.md

 ### Running the project

+Copy `application.properties.dist` to `application.properties` and make necessary changes.

-Make sure you have Elastic Search running on port 9200 & 9300 on `localhost`
+Make sure you have Elastic Search running on port 9200 & 9300 on `localhost`.

-The easiest way is to get docker and launch elasticsearch with
+The easiest way is to get docker and launch elasticsearch with:

 ```
 docker run -p 9200:9200 -p 9300:9300 elasticsearch:6.4.2